 Spark Arrester (every 1,000 mi -1,600 km- or every 100 operating hours)

 Steering Head Bearings

 Does that list look long?
-Believe it or not, it’s actually quite a bit shorter than many dirt bikes, and most items don’t need inspected, changed, replaced, or lubricated after every ride.
+Believe it or not, it’s actually quite a bit shorter than many dirt bikes, and most items don’t need to be inspected, changed, replaced, or lubricated after every ride.
 In fact, these dirt bikes require the same amount of maintenance as the Honda CRF 50 maintenance schedule calls for.

 After the initial break-in period of one month, or 100 miles (150 km) – whichever comes first, the Honda 125 maintenance schedule only calls for maintenance after every six months (or 600 miles / 1,000 km).